twitu/genome-assembly/README.md

 # Parallelising De Novo Genome assembler - an architecture overview

 Genome assembly using Next Generation Sequencing (NGS) techniques is a developing field.
-Recent interest in parallelising programs to make them time and memory efficient has lead most of the development.
+Recent interest in parallelizing programs to make them time and memory efficient has lead most of the development.
 The following text attempts to provide an architectural overview of _unitig_ extension step.
-This is the first part of an experiment to use _unitigs_ in a parallel computation model.
+It is the first part of an experiment to use _unitigs_ in a parallel computation model.

 ## Index
 1. [Reading and Storing _kmers_](#1-reading-and-storing-kmers)